History of the Shroud of Turin: 16th century to present

 In his painting of the shroud in a Descent from the cross scene, Giulio Clovio made an error and showed the right hand crossed over the left, c.
 1540.

 The history of the shroud from the middle of the 16th century is well recorded.
 The existence of a miniature by Giulio Clovio, which gives a good representation of what was seen upon the shroud about the year 1540, confirms that the shroud housed in Turin today is the same one as in the middle of the 16th century.
 In 1578 the House of Savoy took the shroud to Turin and it has remained at Turin Cathedral ever since.

 In 1532, the shroud suffered damage from a fire in the chapel where it was stored.
 A drop of molten silver from the reliquary produced a symmetrically placed mark through the layers of the folded cloth.
 Poor Clare Nuns attempted to repair this damage with patches.
 Some have suggested that there was also water damage from the extinguishing of the fire.
 However, there is some evidence that the watermarks were made by condensation in the bottom of a burial jar in which the folded shroud may have been kept at some point.
 In 1578, the shroud arrived again at its current location in Turin.
 It was the property of the House of Savoy until 1983, when it was given to the Holy See, the rule of the House of Savoy having ended in 1946.

+The shroud's modern history begins in 1898 when it was photographed, but a better photo was later taken in 1931.
+In 1969 the archbishop of Turin appointed a clandestine commission to examine the Shroud, and more detailed studies were investigated again in 1973 where one art expert concluded it was accomplished by an artistic print technique.
+Further official examinations were conducted by STURP in 1978 onwards.